dvdbits/leaf/README.md

 Leaf is a tiny Swift CLI that lets you save shell command aliases and run them on demand, or communicate with an LLM to generate commands.

+## Installation

+Download the executable for your platform from the [Releases](https://github.com/dvdbits/leaf/releases) page, then add it to your PATH.

 ## AI Configuration

 The AI configuration structure: